MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-manage-users-groups-assignment.md

 ms.date: 05/16/2024
 ms.service: global-secure-access
 ---
-# How to assign and manage users and groups with traffic forwarding profiles
+# How to assign users and groups to traffic forwarding profiles

 Assign specific users and groups to a traffic forwarding profile.
 User or group assignment limits the scope of the traffic forwarding profile so you have a mechanism to rollout the profile safely and at a controlled pace.